Re-Quant/rxjs-awaitable-observables/README.md

   ✅ Should take the initial value of Subject + .startWith() ✅ Should take the first value of ReplaySubject
-  ✅ try/catch should handle an error from the stream via async/await Check integration with Promises
+  ✅ try/catch should handle an error from the stream via async/await ✅ Should throw an ${ EmptyError.name } on completing observable without message
+Check integration with Promises
   ✅ Should work with manually .then() call
+  ✅ Empty .then() call should just return a promise with the value without any errors ✅ In case of error in the stream empty .then() call should do nothing and return rejected promise with the error (1 ms)

 ```

 ## Development notes